 This was a must.
 “I’m going to Corbin, Kentucky – the birthplace of Kentucky Fried Chicken.”
 As soon as those words left my mouth, there was an understanding between me and my friend, Danielle, that this was something important.
 Anyone who really knew me would know this too.

 I was heading to Cincinnati to shoot Danielle’s wedding and while we were discussing the different things that I could do in Cincinnati, she suggested I run to Kentucky.
 “Run over?”
 Turns out that was only a couple of miles, but I was indeed in Kentucky, which prompted me to pull up Google Maps.
 At that precise moment, the first thought that popped into my mind was Kentucky Fried Chicken.
 The next thought was how embarrassing it was I didn’t know the name of the town where Harland Sanders first started cooking his famous fried chicken.
+To be clear, I also know that the first KFC was opened in Utah and not Kentucky.

 I’m not sure exactly when Kentucky Fried Chicken starting meaning so much to me, but I know that I’ve enjoyed it for most of my life.
 Growing up, my siblings and I mostly ate at home and our idea of eating out was McDonalds, Burger King, Hot Dog on a Stick and of course KFC.
 That’s what we could afford and amongst all the fast food chains, Hot Dog on a Stick was a solid contender for the top spot, but KFC was my favorite.
 The savory southern fried chicken, the smooth mashed potato and gravy and the sweet coleslaw.
 When we’d lift the lid off the bucket, I’d dive right for the first drumstick I could find and then I’d split a warm biscuit right down in half and alternate between a mouthful of each.

-So there I was 142 minutes of driving later, standing outside the old Sanders Cafe and Motor Court.
+So there I was, 142 minutes of driving later, standing outside the old Sanders Cafe and Motor Court.
 This was where he did it.
 This was where that delicious chicken from my childhood was first conceived in 1930 when Harland Sanders started serving food out of his service station in Corbin.
 Long before KFC, this entrepreneur was perfecting his “secret recipe” and the way he cooked his chicken here.
 That first franchise wouldn’t open for another 32 years and it would be opened in Utah of all places, but that didn’t matter.
 This was that special place and the one that mattered.

 Stepping in, I am greeted by the Colonel and a perfectly modern KFC.